Can dogs eat yogurt?

 Caution — plain only, small amounts

 Plain, unsweetened yogurt is usually fine in small amounts.
-Avoid anything flavored, sweetened, or containing xylitol.
+Avoid anything flavoured, sweetened, or containing xylitol.

 The full picture